 - A split-coat of a mix of primer and finish enamel is next, followed by more sanding and dusting.

 - A final coat of enamel is applied to the cabinet bases.
 An additional fourth coat may be applied to doors and drawers, as these areas have more wear and tear.

-Need to find a pro for your Cabinet Painting?Find Pros
+Ready to start your Cabinet Painting?Find Pros

 Q: Do I have to empty everything out of the cabinets?

 A: If you want to have the inside painted, yes, they would have to be emptied.
 Otherwise, you can leave everything inside and the interior of the cabinets can be sealed off with plastic, or the cabinet bases can be painted by hand, with the doors painted separately.